 - Difficulty working on more than one thing at a time

 Poor organization can also be a symptom of cognitive fatigue after brain injury.
-Cognitive fatigue means your brain does not have the energy needed to function efficiently.
+Cognitive fatigue simply means your brain does not have the energy it needs to function efficiently.

 Difficulties changing plans or changing opinions are another effect of executive dysfunction after brain injury.
 Depending on how severe the brain injury was, this mental rigidity can manifest as aggressive behavior or even violent outbursts.

 In addition, reducing stress, getting enough sleep and exercise, and eating healthy can all help reduce the severity of rigid behavior.
-As one brain injury survivor puts it:
+As one brain injury survivor explains: